 Try This Endurance Exercise: Walking

-Walking is possibly the single best exercise for seniors — or anyone, really.
-Walking addresses all four types of functional fitness goals.
-In particular, it strengthens major muscle groups, and it supports endurance, balance, and flexibility.
-The fact that it can be done anywhere is a real plus.
-A walk in nature is not only good for the body, but good for the soul, as well.
+A walk in nature is not only good for the body but good for the soul, as well.
 Walking with a friend or family member can turn mundane exercise into a rewarding social event.
-If you’re not already a regular walker, or if you're rehabilitating an injury or have other physical limitations, be sure to start out slowly.
-Even ten minutes of normal paced walking per day can be effective.
+If you’re not already a regular walker, or if you're rehabilitating an injury or have other physical limitations, be sure to start slowly.
+Even 10 minutes of normal-paced walking per day can be effective.
 Build up speed and duration as your body allows.

-Other endurance exercises include swimming, jogging, yard work, and tennis.
+Other endurance-building exercises include swimming, jogging, yard work, tennis, and pickleball.

-Strength exercises are aimed at building and strengthening muscles.
-Also called resistance training, this includes weight lifting exercises that progressively train your muscles to become stronger.
-They are usually done using free weights, machines, resistance bands, or a combination of tools.
-Building your strength means not only building and toning muscle, but being able to carry groceries, do household chores, and lift grandchildren with ease.
+Feel the power of strengthening and toning your muscles with strength exercises.
+Known as resistance training, this method includes weight-lifting activities that gradually challenge your body to become stronger.
+Get fit using traditional weights, machines, and bands–or a combination for extra intensity.
+Building your strength means not only building and toning muscle, but being able to carry groceries, do household chores, and lift grandchildren with greater ease.